The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 integrated into daily routines right now.

-the silent metaverse in action?
+What's a simple example of the silent metaverse in action?

 A: